SEKONDA

-Leading SEKONDA's biggest re-positioning across social
+Leading SEKONDA’s biggest re-positioning across social.

 Sekonda is the no-nonsense watch brand you’ve probably seen on TV, social media, or even own one of the watches yourself.
+At the end of 2021, Cite was commissioned to bring the biggest rebrand and re-positioning in Sekonda’s 100-year history, ‘No Time For Nonsense’, to life.

-Role: Social Account Manager
+Role: Account Lead

 Agency: Cite

 SEKONDA has been selling watches for over 100 years, several times being crowned the UK’s bestselling watch brand.
 They faced two challenges - an ageing audience and an e-commerce-first world.
-To combat this, they launched a huge re-branding and re-positioning.
+To combat this, they launched a huge rebranding and repositioning.

 • TIME - Clocks going back, etc

-• CULTURAL - Christmas, Mothers Day, etc
+• CULTURAL - Christmas, Mother’s Day, etc

 • PRODUCT - National Fitness Day (Smart Watch), etc